CsabaDu/CsabaDu.DynamicTestData/README.md

 where TStruct : struct;
 ```

-- Designed to assert the comparison of numbers, booleans, enums, and other not null `ValueType' values.
+- Designed to assert the comparison of numbers, booleans, enums, and other not null `ValueType` values.
-- `Expected` property's type is not null `ValueType`.
+- `Expected` property's type is not null `ValueType` (as this is the actual type definition of the `struct` constraint).

 The abstract `TestDataReturns<TStruct>` type and its concrete derived types' primary constructors with the overriden `object?[] ToArgs(ArgsCode argsCode)` methods look like: